 KIRK KNESTIS is founding Principal of the DC-area research firm Evaluand LLC.
 He is an education researcher with a practice specializing in the evaluation and R&D of innovations in STEM and workforce education, including studies funded by the NSF and U.S. Departments of Education and Labor.
 He has particular expertise in performance- and portfolio-based learning assessment, and use of mixed-method approaches to study complex programs.

-ASHLEY FRANK is Project Coordinator for the Center for Leadership in Credentialing Learning at SUNY Empire State College.
+ASHLEY FRANK is Project Coordinator for the Center for Leadership in Credentialing Learning at Empire State University.
 Previously, she coordinated the Individualized Prior Learning Assessment portfolio process for the Institution’s largest Center.